ember-learn/cli-guides/guides/basic-use/deploying.md

 It applies a strict CSP by default, which may break your application.
 You could relax the policy by configuring the addon.
 It's configuration is managed with a `config/content-security-policy.js` file.

-To allow loading fronts from Google CDN the default configuration and deliver the CSP via meta tag the configuration could be changed to the following:
+To allow loading fonts from Google CDN and deliver the CSP via meta tag, the configuration could be changed to the following:

 ```javascript {data-filename=config/content-security-policy.js}
 module.exports = function(environment) {